Even her name hints at controversy, for it was an unusual choice in a highly religious era. The only person in the Bible who is

 obtained their own land from John Porter.

-May 5, 1663 George Gardner Jr. was granted 1000 acres of Pettaquamscut land by John Porter, along with a "house lot
+May 5, 1663: George Gardner Jr. was granted 1000 acres of Pettaquamscut land by John Porter, along with a house lot 30

-30 rods wide 8 score rods long, at the lower end next [to] mine."
-Young George, who was aged ca. 14-15 at this time,
+rods wide 8 score rods long, at the lower end next [to] mine.
+Young George, who was aged ca. 14-15 at this time, was

-was not allowed to sell the land within three years without the Pettequamscutt Purchasers' approval.
+not allowed to sell the land within three years without the Pettaquamscutt Purchasers' approval.

 Rhode Island colonial records

-was granted Pettequamscut land near grants made to Jireh Bull and William Bundy.
+was granted Pettaquamscut land near grants made to Jireh Bull and William Bundy.

 Portsmouth.
-Porter was probably living in Pettequamscut.
+Porter was probably living in Pettaquamscutt.
 Portsmouth town records

-Nov.
-1664 John Porter (in the name of the Pettequamscut Purchasers) laid out 200 acres of land to Benoni Gardner,
+November 1664: John Porter (in the name of the Pettaquamscutt Purchasers) laid out 200 acres of land to Benoni Gardner,

 bounded southerly and easterly by Horrod Long’s land, westerly on the Saugatucket River, northerly and easterly by his

-westerly on the Saugatucket River, and easterly by Horod Long.
-These deeds reveal that Herodias also owned land on the
+on the Saugatucket River, and easterly by Horod Long.
+These deeds reveal that Herodias also owned land on the western

 Island, and as royal representatives, they were able to grant divorces.
-Horod, who was now living at Pettequamscut,
+Horod, who was now living at Pettaquamscut,

 presented them with a petition asking for a separation from George: